 What are your morning habits that set you up for success for the day?
 Try one of these:

 - Start your day with gratitude.
-Think of 5 things you are thankful for first thing.
+Think of 5 things you are thankful for first thing in the morning.

-- Set your intentions for the day – what do you want to do and how will you go about it?
+- Set your intentions for the day – what do you want to do and how will you do it?

 - Be nice to everyone you see (this can be a challenge for the non-morning person).
-Go out of your way to say please, thank you, and look up, look people in the eye, and greet everyone you see
+Go out of your way to say please and thank you, and do your best to look up, look people in the eye, and greet everyone you see.

 - Think about what conversations you need to have with someone before a situation gets worse.